bithost-gmbh/txlwizard/Documentation/Chapters/10_Introduction.rst

   the attributes are valid for any subsequently added pattern, unless a different attribute value is specified.
 * `Attribute` commands are valid for all patterns, except for `Reference` (`SREF`) and `Array` (`AREF`).
   Therefore the attributes of a pattern can only be specified in the structure where the pattern is added / defined.
+* The `RotationAngle` attribute applies to each `Pattern` individually and rotates about each `Pattern`'s individual origin.

 Example SVG Output